mcc5635/Week0--Hello-World/README.md

 4.

 Your job is to Google the next two lines of this nursery rhyme.
-(You may find some interesting chit-chat about the origina of the nursery rhyme - the story I was told at school in the 1970s now seems to have been de-bunked).
+(You may find some interesting chit-chat about the origins of the nursery rhyme - the story I was told at school in the 1970s now seems to have been de-bunked.)

 Then add the third line by directly editing this file on Github.
 Then add the fourth line by cloning this repository using Rstudio, updating the markdown